 - Potter Drug & Chemical Company (Cuticura) commence first international advertising.

-- Clinton Pharmaceutical Company founded by John R. Myers, William M. Bristol, John Clark and Lafayette Moore (will later become Bristol-Myers).
+- Clinton Pharmaceutical Company acquired by William McLaren Bristol and John Ripley Myers (will later become Bristol-Myers).

 - M. Stein Cosmetic Company founded to make theatrical creams and greasepaint (U.S.).